weaveworks-guides/weave-net-legacy/weave-cloud-and-docker-for-mac/README.md

 To visualize microservices, first sign up for Weave Cloud:

 1. Go to [cloud.weave.works](https://cloud.weave.works)
-2. Sign up using either a Github, or Google account or you can use an email address.
+2. Sign up using either a Github, or Google account or use an email address.
 3. Obtain the cloud service token from the User settings screen:

 ![Obtain service token for Weave Cloud](weave-cloud-token-screenshot.png)